GEMS Board of Directors

 Before joining the NIEHS, Dr. Wang worked in the private sector.
 Prior to that, she was a postdoc at the US EPA where she conducted nanomaterial Comprehensive Environmental Assessment and later screened nanomaterial bioactivities using ToxCast assays.
 Dr. Wang received her master’s degree and Ph.D. from Virginia Maryland Regional College of Veterinary Medicine at Virginia Polytechnic Institute and State University (Virginia Tech) and Bachelor of Veterinary Medicine from National Taiwan University, Taipei, Taiwan.

-Dr. Wang recently served as a Councilor on the Board of Directors for GEMS.
+Dr. Wang recently served as a Councilor and President-Elect on the Board of Directors for GEMS.
 Over the years, she has served on the boards of various specialty sections and regional chapters of the Society of Toxicology (SOT), and on the board of a local chapter of the Society of Risk Analysis.
 She currently is currently involved in diversity, equity, inclusion, and accessibility (DEIA) efforts at the DTT, the NIEHS, and the National Institute of Health.
 She is looking forward to contributing more to GEMS and serving the members in all career stages.

 Secretary